The Day of Faith

-The Day of Faith is a 1923 American silent drama film directed by Tod Browning starring Eleanor Boardman, Tyrone Power, Sr., and Raymond Griffith.
+The Day of Faith is a 1923 American silent drama film directed by Tod Browning starring Eleanor Boardman, Tyrone Power Sr., and Raymond Griffith.

 Plot

 As described in a film magazine review, Jane Maynard opens a mission in the New York City slums in the memory of philanthropist Bland Hendricks which uses the motto "My Neighbor is Perfect."
 She welcomes outcasts and faith cures are made.
 Michael Anstell, the son of a millionaire, is attracted to Jane.
 His father employs reporter Tom Barnett to ridicule the mission, but Tom becomes a convert.
 Old John Anstell then backs the mission, believing that, in the name of reform, he can control the world.
 Detected, his son Michael is killed by a mob.
 Tom Barnett and Jane Maynard carry on the mission's work.

 Cast

-Preservation
+Production

 With no prints of The Day of Faith located in any film archives, it is a lost film.